-DOSING: Ranitidine may be taken with or without food.
+Prior to its recall, ranitidine could be taken with or without food.

 Self-medication should not last longer than 2 weeks unless advised by a physician.

 Ranitidine, like other drugs that reduce stomach acid, may interfere with the absorption of drugs that require acid for adequate absorption.
 Examples include iron salts (for example iron sulphate), itraconazole (Sporanox), and ketoconazole (Extina, Xolegel, Kuric).

 Ranitidine is a drug that was previously used for the treatment and prevention of stomach and duodenum ulcers.
 It was also used to treat heartburn, inflammation of the esophagus, and Zollinger-Ellison syndrome.
 Ranitidine has been pulled from the market by the FDA.

 Multimedia: Slideshows, Images & Quizzes